 There is a lot of fun activities one can do there like getting photographed in the traditional Himachali attire, paragliding or horse riding.

 One of the very interesting shops I saw was of a lady who was selling feng shui stuff.
 I got charms for love, career and wealth for my friends.
 After packing them, she took a crystal and started circling it around my gifts.
 That freaking scared the shit out of me.
-Then she went on to predict something about me which i don’t remember because i was so bewildered by what she was doing.
-Recovering from the shock, I attempted a smile but seeing her face made me realise that I had already offended her.
+Then she went on to predict something about me which I don’t remember because I was so bewildered by what she was doing.
+Recovering from the shock, I attempted a smile but seeing her face made me realize that I had already offended her.

 That left me with no choice but to go back and find my friends.
 I found them making a group and having another drinking sesh.
 It was biting cold so even I joined them.